ialmanzaj/heru-challenge/README.md

 - it is greater than or equal to 81827
 - it is divisible by 3

-#The Challenge
+# The Challenge
 Write an API server with a single endpoint: POST /parse .
 This endpoint should receive as body the string parameter text containing a string of Herucode.

 The endpoint should the return a JSON response with the following content:
 ● prepositions: Integer with the number of prepositions in the text.
 ● verbs: Integer with the number of verbs in the text.
 ● subjunctive_verbs: Integer with the number of subjunctive verbs.
 ● pretty_numbers: Integer with the number of distinct pretty numbers.
-● vocabulary_list: List of strings containing all the distinct words in the text ordered by Herucode’s alphabetical order.
+● vocabulary_list: List of strings containing all the distinct words in the textordered by Herucode’s alphabetical order.

 Remember to include detailed instructions on how to run your service.
 Feel free to add any other features you may find interesting/useful.
 Use the test cases included to validate your algorithm.